ChicoState/ux-friend-me/phaseIII/README.md

 2. Search for a local event by typing in a keyword into the search bar.
 3. Delete an event.

 Each task was actually phrased as a scenario to leave room for as much creativity as possible.
 As stated this was a 'think-aloud' approach, which just means that the user was encouraged to communicate their thought process out loud so that the researchers could understand their reasoning and decision-making process.
 After every task, the user was asked to rate the difficulty of the task on a scale of 1 to 5, with 1 being very easy and 5 being very difficult.
 We wanted to make sure to have a quantitative measure of the user's experience with the prototype to better inform every qualitative response we received.
+Each task was also rated as a success or failure based on the user's ability to complete the task, but this result was not shared with the user.

 Finally, post-test questions were asked to get a sense of the user's overall experience with the prototype and how the study was conducted.
 These questions were as follows: